 Eggs are rich in choline, an essential nutrient for the production of acetylcholine, a neurotransmitter involved in memory and learning.
 They also contain B vitamins that play a protective role for the brain.

-Rich in folates and in B vitamins, these vegetables preserve brain health and improve cognitive abilities.
+Rich in folates And rich in B vitamins, these vegetables preserve brain health and improve cognitive abilities.
 They are also associated with a reduced risk of cognitive decline.

 Green Tea and Coffee

 These drinks contain caffeine and antioxidants that stimulate the brain, improve alertness, and promote better concentration.
-Green tea also contains L-theanine, an amino acid that promotes a calm and prolonged state of concentration.
+Green tea also contains L-theanine, an amino acid that encourages a calm and sustained state of focus.

 2. Supplements for Memory and Concentration